Aniketsinghlodhi/kisaansetu-app--AI-Powered-Crop-Quality-Verification-Marketplace/README.md

 ## 🙏 Acknowledgments

-- Built for 24-hour hackathon
+- Built for 24-hour Tech N Hack hackathon
 - Designed for Indian farmers
 - Made with ❤️ for agricultural innovation